Prag8855/aab/content/guides/banking.md

 ### Types of bank accounts

-Germans usually have 3 bank accounts:

-- **A current account** (*Girokonto*) to pay for everyday things.
-It's a bad place to keep a lot of money, because it pays near 0% interest.
+The **Girokonto** or checking account is your default bank account.
+You use it to send and receive money.
+This account pays near 0% interest, so don't keep a lot of money in it.
 People usually keep around 2,000€ in their *Girokonto*.

-- **An instant savings account** (*Tagesgeldkonto*) to store money, but keep it easy to access.
-It pays 1% to 3% interest, and has zero risk.
+The **Tagesgeldkonto** or savings account is where you keep your extra money.
+This account pays up to 4% interest.

-- **A trading account** (*Depot*) to invest in stocks and ETFs.
+Use a **Depot** or trading account to invest in stocks and ETFs.
+This is a popular way to invest money in Germany.

-When you [start a business](/guides/start-a-business-in-germany), you should also have a separate bank account for your business.

-Foreign students might need a blocking account (*Sperrkonto*) to get a residence permit.
+Business owners should open a **business account** for their business.
+It's optional, but [it's a really good idea](/guides/start-a-business-in-germany#two-bank-accounts-is-better).

+Foreign students might need a **blocking account** (*[[Sperrkonto]]*) to get a [residence permit](/glossary/Aufenthaltstitel).
+You put your money into this account, and you get a fixed amount back every month.
+This guarantees that you will have money to support yourself while you study in Germany.

+The money you put in your *Girokonto* and *Tagesgeldkonto* is insured up to 100,000€.
+Even if the bank closes, you get your money back.
+Money in your *Depot* account is not insured.[^4]

 ## Common payment methods